 - The professional qualification of the international qualified worker must enable him or her to perform the job; in the case of the EU Blue Card, the employment must be appropriate in relation to the qualification.

 If necessary, the Federal Employment Agency's approval is obtained by the authorities internally as part of the visa procedure.
 The BA must report back to the relevant authority within two weeks after the request.
 Once this period has expired, the approval is automatically deemed to have been granted.
-If an expedited procedure is carried out in preparation for the visa application, the deadline is reduced to one week.
+If a fast-track procedure for skilled workers is carried out in preparation for the visa application, the deadline is reduced to one week.

-Tip: If the expedited procedure for qualified professionals is not an option for you but you would still like to have the requirements for the approval of employment checked before your potential skilled worker submits the visa application, you can use the pre-approval procedure.
+Tip: If the fast-track procedure for skilled workers is not an option for you but you would still like to have the requirements for the approval of employment checked before your potential skilled worker submits the visa application, you can use the pre-approval procedure.
 To do so, contact your employer service.

 Persons who do not require the approval of the Federal Employment Agency